rtmigo/prefnotifiers_flutter/README.md

 ```

+# To keep the data in sync

-## Access the parameter only through PrefNotifier
+### Access the parameter only through PrefNotifier

 If you change preferences at the same time via `PrefNotifer` and via
 `SharedPreferences`, you may get out of sync.